 On June 1, 2021, the Company simultaneously entered into a definitive agreement and completed the sale of its Ready-to-eat ("RTE") Cereal business to Post Holdings, Inc. ("Post") for a base purchase price of \$85.0 million, subject to customary purchase price adjustments, resulting in cash proceeds at closing of \$88.0 million.
-The sale of this business is part of the Company's portfolio optimization strategy.
+The Company classified the proceeds within Net cash provided by investing activities - discontinued operations, and a pre-tax gain was recognized on the transaction upon closing of \$18.4 million as a component of Net income from discontinued operations in the Condensed Consolidated Statements of Operations.
+The sale of this business was part of the Company's portfolio optimization strategy.
 RTE Cereal operated as two manufacturing plants located in Lancaster, Ohio and Sparks, Nevada.

 The Company entered into a Transition Services Agreement ("TSA") with Post, which is designed to ensure and facilitate an orderly transfer of business operations.
 The services provided under the TSA terminate at various times up to twelve months from the date of sale and certain services were renewed with a maximum of an additional six-month period expected to end in the fourth quarter of 2022.
-The income received under the TSA was not material for the three months ended March 31, 2022 and is primarily classified within General and administrative expenses or Cost of sales in the Company's Condensed Consolidated Statements of Operations depending on the functions being supported by the Company.
+The income received under the TSA was not material for the three and six months ended June 30, 2022 or 2021 and is primarily classified within General and administrative expenses or Cost of sales in the Company's Condensed Consolidated Statements of Operations depending on the functions being supported by the Company.